 “The difference between today’s press conference regarding summer events and crime was that there was less explicit focus on the police department,” he said.

 Lurigio pointed to the police saturation efforts.
-Officials said there will be a focus on downtown and in the city’s neighborhoods, especially after “large group incidents” playing out in the downtown area earlier this spring.
+Officials said there will be aand in the city’s neighborhoods, especially after “large group incidents” playing out in the downtown area earlier this spring.